 EyesOnALZ* is a citizen science project, which is crowdsourcing Alzheimer’s disease research for the Schaffer – Nishimura Lab at Cornell University.
 In October 2016 EyesOnALZ released its first citizen science game – Stall Catchers – which helps to open up Alzheimer’s research to the public.

 Our citizen science games are being built on two existing platforms, stardust@home and EyeWire.
 We are using data acquired by researchers at the Schaffer – Nishimura Lab and feeding them into the game platforms for crowdsourcing.

 This work is supported by the BrightFocus Foundation and its generous donors.

 EyesOnALZ project is led by the Human Computation Institute, and includes collaborators from the Schaffer-Nishimura Lab at Cornell University, Sebastian Seung’s Laboratory at Princeton University, the stardust@home team at U.C.
 Berkeley, SciStarter.com, and WiredDifferently.

-Stall Catchers is the first of two online games being developed at EyesOnALZ.
+Stall Catchers is the first game developed by EyesOnALZ.
 The game will allow participants to look at movies of real blood vessels in mouse brains, and search for “stalls” – clogged capillaries where blood is no longer flowing.
 By “catching stalls” participants will be able to build up their score, level up, compete in the game leaderboard, and receive digital badges for their various achievements.

 Everyone who participates will contribute to Alzheimer’s research at the Schaffer-Nishimura Laboratory (Cornell Dept. of Biomedical Engineering), and help speed up the search for an Alzheimer’s cure by orders of magnitude.